Svettlira/Wireshark-Training/Wireshark_FTP_Filters_CheatSheet.md

 - Wireshark doesn’t directly show Layer 1 (Physical).
 It only shows frame size, capture length, etc.
 - Layers 5 and 6 (Session & Presentation) are usually combined into Layer 7 (Application) in Wireshark analysis.
 - Example packet: Ethernet II → IPv4 → TCP → FTP.

-## Suggested Workflow for Investigation
-1. Filter for all USER commands to see attempted usernames.
-2. Use `ftp.response.code == 530` to identify failed logins.
-3. Check `ftp.response.code == 230` for successful logins.
-4. Filter for `RETR` or `STOR` to identify file transfers.
-5. Switch to `ftp-data` filter to view the actual file contents.